MeshEnvy/lodb/README.md

 Each record is stored as a separate `.pr` (protobuf) file named with its 16-character hexadecimal UUID.

 **Filesystem Selection:**
-- By default, LoDB auto-selects: uses `/sd/lodb/` if SD card is available, otherwise `/lfs/lodb/`
+- By default, LoDB auto-selects: uses `/sd/lodb/` if SD card is available, otherwise `/internal/lodb/`
-- You can explicitly specify `LoFS::FSType::LFS` or `LoFS::FSType::SD` in the constructor to force a particular filesystem
+- You can explicitly specify `LoFS::FSType::INTERNAL` or `LoFS::FSType::SD` in the constructor to force a particular filesystem
-- If SD is requested but unavailable, LoDB automatically falls back to LittleFS
+- If SD is requested but unavailable, LoDB automatically falls back to internal filesystem

 **Example file structure:**